Ugly thrift store find lamp makeover

 - tack cloth

-Quick and easy instructions for lamp makeover
+Quick and easy instructions for DIY lamp makeover

-After that I gave the lamps two coats of white Rustoleum spray paint.
+After that, I gave the lamps two coats of white Rustoleum spray paint.

 Aren’t they awesome?
 Or is it just me?
 I love them even more now and nobody has called them ugly since.
 My mission is accomplished!